Last Updated on 30 November 2025 by Cycloscope

 Bicycle Touring in Zimbabwe

-All the most important tips for organizing a cycle tour in Zimbabwe, complete with our itinerary map and GPX track
+All the most essential tips for organizing a cycle tour in Zimbabwe, complete with our itinerary map and GPX track

-Not many bike travelers choose Zimbabwe as a cycling destination, even among the more adventurous bicycle tourers riding the Cape to Cairo route, many just skip this beautiful and extremely interesting country.
-Cycling Zimbabwe was one of the highlights of our bike trip through Africa
+Not many bike travelers choose Zimbabwe as a cycling destination, even among the more adventurous bicycle tourers riding the Cape to Cairo route; many skip this beautiful and fascinating country.
+Cycling in Zimbabwe was one of the highlights of our bike trip through Africa.

 From the border of Espungabera (Mozambique), we entered Zimbabwe near Chipata.
 For most of our trip, we were above 1000 meters in the eastern part of the country, and then down to the valley just before the Zambezi River, which we crossed to reach Zambia.
-The mountains of Zimbabwe really surprised us, beautiful landscapes, friendly and welcoming people, and lots of nature.
+The mountains of Zimbabwe really surprised us, with beautiful landscapes, friendly, welcoming people, and plenty of nature.

-We have across the eastern part of Zimbabwe in June, in winter, during the night the temperatures can be slightly above 0 while during the day they are very pleasant for cycling, around 25 degrees.
-Therefore, it is important to equip yourself with the temperature range accordingly.
+We have been across the eastern part of Zimbabwe in June, in winter.
+At night, temperatures can be slightly above 0, while during the day they are delightful for cycling, around 25 degrees.
+Therefore, it is essential to equip yourself with the appropriate temperature range.

-Winter coincides with the dry season so it practically never rains and is the perfect season for traveling by bicycle.
-In this article we will give you all the most important information to organize a bike trip in Zimbabwe and the itinerary we have followed, you can follow our route with any other means of transport.
+Winter coincides with the dry season, so it rarely rains and is the perfect time to travel by bicycle.
+In this article we will give you all the most vital information to organize a bike trip in Zimbabwe and the itinerary we have followed, you can follow our route with any other means of transport.

 Are you planning a trip to Africa?